core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### LWM2M Update Endpoint Registration {#lwm2m-regupdate}

-LWM2M Registration update proceeds as described in {{update}}, and adds some optional parameter updates:
+An LWM2M Registration update proceeds as described in {{update}}, and adds some optional parameter updates:

 ~~~~